Edderic/interactive/README.md

 end
 ```

-That will ask the question appended by the shortcuts:
+That will ask the question appended by the shortcuts (without full explanation):

 ```ruby
 # => "Which item do you want to use?
 [1/2/3/c/q]"